-- (7) Included are 2,922 shares that are held in trust for Mr. Collin under the terms of Unitil's 401(k).
-Mr. Collin has sole voting and dispositive power only with respect to the shares credited to his account.
-Also included are 8,734 shares of unvested restricted stock granted under the terms and conditions of the Company's Stock Plan. - (8) Included are 1,081 shares that are held in trust for Mr. Meissner under the terms of Unitil's 401(k).
+- (6) Included are 1,140 shares that are held in trust for Mr. Meissner under the terms of Unitil's 401(k).
 Mr. Meissner has sole voting and dispositive power only with respect to the shares credited to his account.
-Also included are 19,904 shares of unvested restricted stock granted under the terms and conditions of the Company's Second Amended and Restated 2003 Stock Plan (the "Stock Plan"). - (9) Included are 2,942 shares that are held in trust for Mr. Black under the terms of Unitil's 401(k).
-Mr. Black has sole voting and dispositive power only with respect to the shares credited to his account.
-Also included are 4,870 shares of unvested restricted stock granted under the terms and conditions of the Company's Stock Plan. - (10) Included are 3,633 shares of unvested restricted stock granted under the terms and conditions of the Company's Stock Plan. - (11) Included are 1,993 shares of unvested restricted stock granted under the terms and conditions of the Company's Stock Plan. - (12) Based on information provided by Mr. Schoenberger with respect to his share ownership as of December 31, 2018. - (13) Included are 6,974 shares that are held in trust for the Executive Officers under the terms of Unitil's 401(k) and 43,113 shares of unvested restricted stock granted under the terms and conditions of the Company's Stock Plan.
+Also included are 25,321 shares of unvested restricted stock granted under the terms and conditions of the Company's Second Amended and Restated 2003 Stock Plan (the "Stock Plan"). - (7) Ms. Vaughan resigned as Senior Vice President, Chief Financial Officer & Treasurer of the Company on March 16, 2020. - (8) Included are 5,190 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (9) Included are 4,355 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (10) Included are 3,853 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (11) Included are 2,668 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (12) Included are 1,171 shares that are held in trust for the Executive Officers under the terms of Unitil's 401(k) and 42,206 shares of unvested restricted stock granted under the terms and conditions of the Company's Stock Plan.
 No shares held by any Director or Executive Officer have been pledged.